 Crowdfunding cannot be done offline.
 All Reg CF investments are required to be made through a funding portal or a broker-dealer.
 So, direct any investors to your Vicinity profile.

-You cannot advertise before filling your Form C. Once you file this form, you can advertise through any means you want - newsletters, social media, Vicinity events, even smoke signals.
+Using a "testing the waters" provision, you can start gauging interest in your offering.
+We can help with a TTW page and help with the required disclosures you need to make to remain compliant.
+You can advertise through any means you want - newsletters, social media, Vicinity events, even smoke signals.
 Just know that you are required by law to limit the content of your advertisements to factual information.
 Just include a link to your Vicinity profile with any advertisement.

 How do I get started?